realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Pro tip: A cover letter is between 250-400 words in length and doesn’t exceed one page.

 Review the goals for each section of a cover letter below.

+Introduction
+The primary goals of the introduction section of a cover letter are to:

+Identify the position you’re applying for

+Show your enthusiasm for the company

+Encourage people on the hiring team to learn more about you